Resources

 How to Share FARO and Leica Scan Data Online

 FARO and Leica terrestrial scanners produce massive E57 and LAS files clients can't open.
-The pipeline from scan to browser-viewable delivery.
+The complete pipeline from scan to browser-viewable delivery.

 April 12, 2026